Early Mortgage Payoff Calculator

 Broad equity index (7% real expected): Higher expected but with volatility.
 Risk-adjusted comparison more complex.

-Pension contribution (various tax reliefs): Typically 25-72% instant return from tax relief for higher-rate earners.
-Beats mortgage overpayment.
+Pension contribution (various tax reliefs): Typically 25-72% instant return from tax relief for earners in upper tax brackets.
+Exceeds mortgage overpayment return.

 Credit card debt (22%+ rates): Clearly higher return to clear.
-Should be cleared before mortgage overpayment.
+Clearing comes before mortgage overpayment.

 The psychological dimension